zainab2424/SOFE3980U-Lab3-Part2/README.md

     gcloud projects add-iam-policy-binding $GOOGLE_CLOUD_PROJECT \
         --member "serviceAccount:jenkins-sa@$GOOGLE_CLOUD_PROJECT.iam.gserviceaccount.com" \
         --role "roles/container.admin"

+    gcloud projects add-iam-policy-binding $GOOGLE_CLOUD_PROJECT \
+    --member "serviceAccount:jenkins-sa@$GOOGLE_CLOUD_PROJECT.iam.gserviceaccount.com" \
+    --role "roles/iam.serviceAccountUser"

+    gcloud projects add-iam-policy-binding $GOOGLE_CLOUD_PROJECT \
+    --member "serviceAccount:jenkins-sa@$GOOGLE_CLOUD_PROJECT.iam.gserviceaccount.com" \
+    --role "roles/viewer"

     gcloud iam service-accounts keys create service_account.json  \
         --iam-account=jenkins-sa@$GOOGLE_CLOUD_PROJECT.iam.gserviceaccount.com
     ```
     These commands will create a service account, grant it three roles, and generate a JSON key file in the home directory.
-2. Download the **service_account.json** file from the home directory of the GCP console to your computer.
+1. Download the **service_account.json** file from the home directory of the GCP console to your computer.
-3. Print the GCP project name, copy it, and save it.
+2. Print the GCP project name, copy it, and save it.
     ``` cmd
     echo $GOOGLE_CLOUD_PROJECT
     ```
-4. Navigate to the **Artifact Registry**, copy the full path of the repository created before, and save it.
+3. Navigate to the **Artifact Registry**, copy the full path of the repository created before, and save it.
-5. Navigate to the **Clusters** in **Kubernetes Engine**, copy the cluster Name and location, and save them.
+4. Navigate to the **Clusters** in **Kubernetes Engine**, copy the cluster Name and location, and save them.

 ### 3. Save the Important Information in Jenkins
 The information obtained in the previous subsection will be saved in Jenkins as secret text and files for security reasons.